In Waves (Trivium album)

 In Waves is the fifth studio album by American heavy metal band Trivium.
-It was released worldwide on various dates August 2, 2011, and August 9, 2011, through Roadrunner Records and was produced by Colin Richardson and Martyn "Ginge" Ford.
+It was released worldwide during August 2011 through Roadrunner Records and was produced by Colin Richardson and Martyn "Ginge" Ford.

 Background and promotion

 It is the first album to feature second drummer Nick Augusto and the first without original drummer Travis Smith.
 The first single from the band, "In Waves", was released on May 21, 2011, to Trivium World members.
 Following this on June 6, 2011, Matt Heafy stated on his Twitter that the album would be named after the aforementioned song.
 The single was most recently released onto the US iTunes Store & Zune Marketplace on June 10.

 On June 17, the music video for "In Waves" was released.

 On June 19, Trivium performed "In Waves", "Black" and "Dusk Dismantled" at their show in Birmingham, United Kingdom.
 It was the first time "In Waves" was played live and the first time "Black" and "Dusk Dismantled" had been heard by fans.

 On June 26, Paolo told his Twitter followers to tweet to Roadrunner Records to release the song "Dusk Dismantled".
 On June 28, the song was released exclusively to TriviumWorld members with an announcement that it'll be released to the official Trivium YouTube page on June 29.

 On July 9, Trivium played "Inception of the End" live for the first time at the Rockstar Mayhem Festival in San Bernardino, CA. Not only was it the first time the song had been played live, but it was also the first time the song had been heard by fans.
 On July 13, Trivium released "Inception of the End" with the song premiering on HotTopic.com.

 On July 21, both "Black" and "Built to Fall" premiered on various radio stations including their hometown station WJRR.com and 98online.com.

 On their 2011 run on the Mayhem Festival tour, Matt Heafy stated that "Built to Fall" would be their first radio single, and the live debut of "Caustic Are the Ties That Bind" was played in San Francisco supporting Dream Theater.

 The music video for "Built to Fall" is released on the October 28, 2011, after a series of image and video teasers released over Facebook and YouTube, while TriviumWorld members could view the video two days earlier.

 A lyric video for "Black" has been released in January 2012.

 On November 16, 2012, a music video for the single "Watch the World Burn" was released.
 It features various amounts of live and backstage footage while touring for In Waves.
 It also features footage from the live recording at Chapman Studios, which was directed by Ramon Boutviseth.